pvcraven/arcade_book/source/labs/lab_12_quantitative_reasoning/quantitative_reasoning.rst

 of your answer.
 I'd suggest drafting out five points, and then fill in the points with proper sentences, grammar, and punctuation.
 Examples are encouraged.

-1. Describe how you used multiple methods to add functionality to your program.
+1. Describe how you used multiple methods to add functionality to your program, and how you decided what method to use.
    For example, how did you use lists?
 "If" statements?
 Loops?
 Classes?
 Functions?
-   Sample pieces of code?
-   How did you decide which methods to apply? (search examples)
 2. Explain how you communicate your solution (from one programmer to another) when writing the code.
 Show how variable names matter, how function names matter, how comments and structure make your code easier to read.
 3. How did you test and evaluate the accuracy of your code?
 When something didn't work, describe how you figured out what the error was.
 4. What are the limitations to using numerical methods to make decisions?
-What limits did you notice when you programmed item placement or non-player characters?
+   For example, why can't we just replace humans with algorithms?
+Why can't we just evaluate students based solely on test scores?
+Why can't we evaluate teachers just on how their students do?
+What is the limitation to evaluating athletes just on their stats?